nirajsonawane/kubernetes-full-stack-example/README.md

 3. Push the image to the docker hub repo

    ``docker push johnhunsley/student-app-api``
+4. Build the Kubernetes resources - mongo and the student api

+   ``./k8s/student-api-mongo.sh``
-4. expose the port from the minikube host to the ingress
+5. expose the port from the minikube host to the ingress
       ``sudo minikube tunnel``